 Chapel Hill Academy provides a structured and innovative environment built on the belief that all children can excel, and their time at CHA is their first step toward a college degree.
 Through the power of a positive learning environment, the students are given a strong foundation that will prepare them for a future of success.

-For eighty years, Lena Pope has been providing services to youth.
+For over eighty years, Lena Pope has been providing services to youth.
 Through these experiences, Lena Pope has learned that when children have a foundation of academic and education excellence they can reach their potential and experience success.

 Every student who begins their education at Chapel Hill Academy is encouraged to be a goal setter and realize their fullest potential.
 This means that the path to a college education begins on their first day at CHA.
 Regardless of socioeconomic or family background, the opportunity to advance through secondary education is an attainable goal.